 Sky Organics Hemp Seed Oil is the perfect fit if you want a hemp seed oil that’s optimized for cosmetic use.
-This hemp oil is organically grown, cold-pressed, and comes in a large eight ounce bottle with a screw-on pump top that makes it easy to apply to skin or hair.
+This hemp oil is organically grown, cold-pressed, and comes in a large eight ounce bottle that makes it easy to apply to skin or hair.

 Other options are better if you only want a consumable hemp oil, but if you want to take advantage of the moisturizing and rejuvenating properties of hemp oil, Sky Organics Hemp Seed Oil is worth a look.

 Sweet Essentials Virgin Hemp Seed Oil is a pure and organically-grown hemp seed oil that’s imported from Canada.